fstream/fstream/fstream-rates/README.md

-fStream - Web
+fStream - Rates
 ---

-This is the fStream web module.
+This is the fStream rates module.